-BAF 336 Wills, Trusts, & Estate Planning Th
+BAF 336 Wills, Trusts, & Estate Planning

 This course provides an understanding of federal estate and gift tax systems and discusses the role of the tax system, wills, and trusts on estate planning within the perspective of an individual's long-term goals.
-Topics include: federal estate and gift taxation; various estate planning techniques; trusts; life insurance as a estate planning tool; intra-family business and property transfers; planning for incapacity; and divorce planning.
-Prerequisite: BUS 335 or BUS 336.
+Topics include: federal estate and gift taxation; various estate planning techniques; trusts; life insurance as an estate planning tool; intrafamily business and property transfers; planning for incapacity; and divorce planning.
+Prerequisite: BUS 335 or BUS 336

-BAF 337 Retirement Planning Th
+BAF 337 Retirement Planning